-R.Politik was founded in 2018 by Tatiana Stanovaya as an analytical platform to shed much needed light on Russian foreign and domestic politics.
-Above all, we focus on elite infighting, the mechanisms of decision-making at a federal and regional level, and the reasoning behind key political appointments.
+R.Politik was founded in 2018 by Tatiana Stanovaya as a platform to shed much needed light on the inner workings of Russian foreign and domestic politics.
+Our analysis focuses on elite infighting, the mechanisms of decision-making at the federal and regional levels, and explaining the logic behind key political firings and appointments.

-The name ‘R.Politik’ was chosen to exemplify our engagement with political reality — rather than lazy speculation or polemical interpretation.
+The name ‘R.Politik’ was chosen to exemplify our engagement with political reality, rather than lazy speculation or polemics.
 Our name is also a reference to Realpolitik: like this German political tradition, our analysis strives to be free of ideology and personal prejudice.

-We are not advocates for individuals within the Russian political establishment, and we do not seek to pass judgement.
-Our sole aim is to explain.
+We are a fiercely independent organisation and do not an advocate for any individuals within the Russian political establishment.
+We do not pass judgement — our sole aim is to explain.

 R.Politik’s flagship product is its bi-monthly bulletin, which drills down on the workings of Russian government and provides a solid base for political forecasting.
-The bulletin analyses both recent events and broader trends, while focusing on the following topics:
+While analysing both recent events and broader trends, the bulletin focuses on the following topics: